ceph/ceph/doc/man/8/rbd.rst

   require-osd-release octopus").
 Otherwise it should be limited to read-only workloads such as images mapped read-only everywhere or snapshots.

+* compression_hint=none - Don't set compression hints (since 5.8, default).

+* compression_hint=compressible - Hint to the underlying OSD object store backend that the data is compressible, enabling compression in passive mode (since 5.8).

+* compression_hint=incompressible - Hint to the underlying OSD object store backend that the data is incompressible, disabling compression in aggressive mode (since 5.8).

 `rbd device unmap` options:

 * force - Force the unmapping of a block device that is open (since 4.9).
 The